 In additions to the type of nutrient additions, the method of application is important.
 There are ways to incorporate fertilizer and lime into the soil.
 With broadcasting, the nutrients are applied uniformly before planting and incorporated by tilling or cultivating, or in the case of potting mixes, blended right into the mix.
 With banding, fertilizer and lime are applied in a localized zone, usually to one or both sides of the seeds.
 Broadcasting requires more fertilizer than banding and has a higher rate of leaching.
 However, there is less of a risk of fertilizer salt injury than with banding.
-To avoid this type of injury no more than 80 lbs/acre of N and $K_2O$ should be applied in a fertilizer band at one time.
-Despite the risks involved, growers prefer to band fertilizer in the field because of the reduced cost.
+To avoid this type of injury no more than 80 lbs/acre of N and K2O should be applied in a fertilizer in the field because of the reduced cost.
 In greenhouses, broadcasting and applying fertilizer in a soluble form is favored.
 However, since liming materials have a low solubility in water, they must be applied by broadcasting or banding.